hippover/palmari/docs/pipeline.rst

 Processing steps
 ----------------

-Each step of the pipeline is an instance of a ``ProcessingStep`` subclass and takes as input the output of its predecessor.
+Each step of the pipeline is an instance of a :py:class:`ProcessingStep` subclass and takes as input the output of its predecessor.
 Steps are divided in four main categories :

 1. Optionally, a few **movie pre-processors** (subclasses of ``MoviePreprocessor``).